-Procurement officials also said Saudi Arabia was interested in two indigenous Turkish systems: the Altay, a new generation main battle tank; and the ANKA, a drone.
+Procurement officials also said that Saudi Arabia was interested in two indigenous Turkish systems: the Altay, a new generation main battle tank; and the ANKA, a drone.

 The Altay was developed by another armored vehicles maker, Otokar.
 The government is planning to launch a bidding for its serial production.
 The ANKA is made by Tusas Turkish Aerospace Industries (TAI).